tldr-pages/tldr/pages/common/vdir.md

 > List directory contents.
 > Drop-in replacement for `ls -l`.

-- List files in the current directory, one per line, with details:
+- List files and directories in the current directory, one per line, with details:

 `vdir`

-- List files with sizes displayed in human readable units (KB, MB, GB):
+- List with sizes displayed in human readable units (KB, MB, GB):

 `vdir -h`

-- List all files, including hidden files (starting with a dot):
+- List including hidden files (starting with a dot):

 `vdir -a`

-- List files sorting them by size (largest first):
+- List files and directories sorting entries by size (largest first):

 `vdir -S`

-- List files sorting them by modification time (newest first):
+- List files and directories sorting entries by modification time (newest first):

 `vdir -t`

-- List files grouping directories first:
+- List grouping directories first:

 `vdir --group-directories-first`

-- Recursively list files in a specific directory:
+- Recursively list all files and directories in a specific directory:

 `vdir --recursive {{path/to/directory}}`